sunface/rust-by-practice/en/src/method.md

 }

 impl TrafficLight {
     // 1.
-Implement an assotiated function `new`,
+Implement an associated function `new`,
     // 2.
 It will return a TrafficLight contains color "red"
     // 3.
 Must use `Self`, DONT use `TrafficLight` in fn signatures or body pub fn new()